René Obermann

-René Obermann (born 5 March 1963) is a German businessman who currently serves as Co-Head of Warburg Pincus International LLC's European operations, and also serves as Chairman of the Board of Directors of Airbus SE since 16 April 2020.
-He was previously (from 13 November 2006 until 31 December 2013) CEO of Deutsche Telekom AG.
+René Obermann (born 5 March 1963) is a German businessman who is chairman of Warburg Pincus International LLC's European operations, and chairman of Airbus since April 2020.
+He was previously (from November 2006 to December 2013) CEO of Deutsche Telekom.

 Early life

 Obermann was born in Düsseldorf and was raised in Krefeld.
-After graduating high school and completing military service, where he spent two years in the air force, he started his professional career at BMW in Munich and completed a business apprenticeship programme in 1986.
+After graduating from high school and completing military service, where he spent two years in the air force, he started his professional career at BMW in Munich and completed a business apprenticeship programme in 1986.
 From 1986 to 1988, he studied economics at Westfälische Wilhelms-Universität in Münster.